This guide is meant to give you an in-depth look into editing a form. Watch this 10-minute video to learn how to build

 Question Editing Basics

 Apart from usability elements like a section or rich text field, every question that you add to a form has a few common elements:

 Prompt: the prompt will appear as the question text when someone is filling out the form.
-For most questions, this will pose the basic question being answered by that part of the form and the user will answer it by selecting an option or typing a response.
+For most questions, this will pose the basic question being answered.

 Required: setting a question to required will force users to complete that question before submitting the form.

 Framework Alignment: Frameworks allow you to connect data in KickUp to the instructional or professional practice framework used by your organization.
 Frameworks in KickUp are organized into nested “nodes” that your Client Success Manager helps you configure.
 Clicking “Add Alignment” will display a search field that searches framework nodes that you can link to the question.
 Framework alignments allow you to surface related information in other parts of the application, such as the Insights sidebar in the Evaluation module.

 Open Response Questions